Eduventures® Research Analysts

 Prior to joining Eduventures, Bob held quantitative research management and analyst positions at IDC, Gartner, and AMR Research covering the Internet of Things, enterprise software, and consumer technology.
 He has focused on market requirements, forecasting, segmentation, feature trade-off and pricing research.
 Recently he has been researching the impact of the Internet of Things on the government, retail, transportation, manufacturing and other industries.
 Bob has conducted research consulting engagements for SAP, Oracle, Microsoft, Intel, Adobe and PTC among others.
 Early in his career, Bob worked at Bay Networks, Wellfleet Communications, IBM and Digital Equipment in engineering and research roles.
 Bob received a Master of Science degree in Experimental Statistics from the University of Rhode Island, and a Bachelor of Science degree in Mathematics from the University of Vermont.

-Mughees Khan, Research Analyst
+Mughees Khan, Senior Quantitative Analyst

 Mughees is responsible for providing quantitative and qualitative analyses that inform data-driven recommendations and tactics for higher education clients.
 As a member of the quantitative research team, Mughees has contributed to insights on hiring trends and the underserved specialization areas of K-12 schools to benefit our Schools of Education clients.
 Prior to Eduventures, Mughees worked as a Research Assistant at the Center for Education Policy Research, where he prepared teacher-level data for future analyses.
 He holds an Ed.M. in Education Policy and Management from Harvard’s Graduate School of Education, and graduated summa cum laude from Stony Brook University with a B.A. in philosophy and psychology.